A Game Theoretic Model for the Formation of Navigable Small-World Networks --- the Tradeoff between Distance and Reciprocity: Empirical Evaluation

+Figure~\ref{fig:simulated_evolve} shows that in a few steps, the system reaches a NE, where individual users adopt their respective equilibrium strategies.
+In the NE, the mean of the strategies is $0.85$ and the strategies of 88.1\% users fall in the interval [0.7,1.1].
+So the overall connection preference of users in the simulated game is very close to the empirical value of $0.9$ shown in Figure~\ref{fig:link_prob}.

 \para{LiveJournal Network.}To evaluate across-dataset generalization, we also examine our DRB game in the LiveJournal social network.
 LiveJournal is a community of bloggers with over 39 million registered users worldwide as the end of 2012.
 Each user provides a personal profile, including home location, personal interests and a list of other bloggers considered as friends.
-We obtain the profiles of 527,769 LiveJournal users through a crawl conducted from October 22 to October 28, 2015.
+We crawl the profiles of 527,769 LiveJournal users used in the study~\cite{Liben-Nowell}.
 Given the 224,155 users providing city information, we successfully obtained a meaningful geographic location for only 197,504 users, as shown in Figure~\ref{fig:LJ_real_grid}.
-To get the empirical connection preference of these Livejournal users, we compute the friendship probability $p(d)$ for any given distance $d$ by the proportion of friendships among all pairs $(u, v)$ with distance $d$.
+To get the empirical connection preference of these LiveJournal users, we compute the friendship probability $p(d)$ for any given distance $d$ by the proportion of friendships among all pairs $(u, v)$ with distance $d$.
 Figure~\ref{fig:LJ_link_prob} shows the relationship between friendship probability and geographic distance, which shows that the real connection preference of users is around $1.08$.
+These results demonstrates that our game does generalize across online social networks.